Ciénaga de Zapata National Park Tour - Photo 1, Ciénaga de Zapata National Park Tour

 • 7Good | 5 reviews

-On this trip from Varadero, you'll be taken to the Ciénaga de Zapata National Park, where we'll discover the most important wetland of the insular Caribbean.
+On this trip from Varadero, you'll visit the Ciénaga de Zapata National Park, home to the most important wetland of the insular Caribbean.

 Description

-At the scheduled time, we'll pick you up from your hotel in Varadero to begin this trip to the Ciénaga de Zapata National Park.
+At the scheduled time, you'll be picked up from your hotel in Varadero to start your trip to the Ciénaga de Zapata National Park.
+You'll explore one of the most amazing ecosystems in Latin America.

-After around 2 hours, we'll arrive at the largest wetland in the insular Caribbean.
-Once there, we'll begin a 2.5-kilometre hiking route to explore the rich nature in this unique area.
-This park has been declared a Nature Reserve by UNESCO.
+After approximately 2 hours, you'll arrive at the largest wetland in the insular Caribbean.
+A 2.5-kilometre hiking route will allow you to discover the diverse nature in this area, which is declared a Nature Reserve by UNESCO.

-During the trip, we'll observe mangroves, which are vital for coastal preservation and home to a wide variety of wildlife, including 258 species of birds, 43 types of reptiles, and 15 mammals.
-We will learn about these fascinating creatures.
+During the trip, you'll observe the native mangroves, crucial for coastal preservation, hosting a variety of wildlife, including 258 species of birds, 43 types of reptiles, and 15 mammals.
+Information about these creatures will be provided.

-Next, we'll take a break at La Cueva de los Peces Cenote on the Zapata Peninsula for a refreshing dip.
-Afterwards, a typical Cuban lunch will be provided.
+A break at La Cueva de los Peces Cenote on the Zapata Peninsula allows for swimming.
+A typical Cuban lunch will follow.

-After the meal, we'll visit the Bernabé Garden to see native and migratory birds.
-With some luck, we may spot species such as Zapata wrens, St. Thomas hens, crested grebes, hummingbirds, long-tailed hawks, Cuban parakeets, marsh goats, herons, flamingos, and cranes.
+Post-lunch, a visit to the Bernabé Garden will allow for birdwatching, where you might see species such as Zapata wrens, St. Thomas hens, crested grebes, hummingbirds, long-tailed hawks, Cuban parakeets, marsh goats, herons, flamingos, and cranes.

-Our final stop will be at a crocodile farm, where you'll observe these reptiles in their natural habitats.
+Your final stop is at a crocodile farm, observing these reptiles in their habitats.

-We'll conclude this tour after 11 hours, returning to the starting point.
+The trip concludes after 11 hours back to the starting point.

 Included